-Our method consists of WavTokenizer~\cite{ji2024wavtokenizer} that transforms high-dimensional raw audio signals into compact sequences of discrete tokens and reconstructs it back to raw audio.
-A Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable} which learns to predict masked tokens through the reverse diffusion process.
-The lustration of our method is shown in Figure~\ref{fig:system_overview}.
+\paragraph{Method Overview.} \MethodName consists of WavTokenizer~\citep{ji2024wavtokenizer} that transforms high-dimensional raw audio signals into compact sequences of discrete tokens and reconstructs it back to raw audio, and a Diffusion Transformer (DiT) architecture~\citep{peebles2023scalable} which learns to predict masked tokens through the reverse diffusion process.
+An overview of the proposed framework is illustrated in Figure~\ref{fig:system_overview}.